 - Tax-free municipal bonds provide potential income that is typically exempt from federal taxes and may also be exempt from state taxes if the investor lives in the state where the bond was issued.

 An alternative to bond ETFs are equity income ETFs, which aim to generate income primarily by purchasing stocks that pay dividends.
-One popular type of equity income ETF, a high dividend ETF, focuses on more established, mature companies that tend to pay high dividends.
-Another type concentrates on companies that may have higher-growth potential but also pay dividends, called dividend appreciation ETFs.
+One popular type of equity income ETF, a high dividend ETF, focuses on companies that have paid high dividends.
+Another type concentrates on companies that may have higher-growth potential (along with higher risk) but also pay dividends, called dividend appreciation ETFs.

-Ultimately, every investor who hopes to generate income from a portfolio has to choose which investments are right for them, but ETFs are one important option.
+Ultimately, every investor who hopes to generate income from a portfolio has to choose which investments are right for them, but ETFs are one option.
 They can provide a wide variety of potential solutions for income seekers.
 The key is finding the ones that fit your time frame and goals and which carry risks that you’re comfortable taking.
 Please review these pages regarding ETFs to learn more about how ETFs work and what risks they involve.